No. 39, March 2018

-A Word from the Editor
+A Word from the Editors

 Dear Ocean Carbon & Biogeochemistry Community,

 Just as winter is finally giving away to the early signs of spring around our Office headquarters, it’s high time to bring you this year’s first issue of the IOCCP Conveyor.
 With a busy end of year 2017, and perhaps an even busier start of year 2018, there is more to report than the pages of this newsletter can hold.

 We begin with sharing with you the exciting news that Kim Currie has joined Masao Ishii at the helm of the IOCCP SSG.
 We take this opportunity to once again publicly thank Toste Tanhua from whom Kim has taken over the IOCCP co-Chairmanship.
 On this occasion, we devote our “meet IOCCP SSG” series to a profile of Kim.
 We are also thrilled to announce that Véronique Garçon has agreed to join IOCCP SSG to take the lead on the new IOCCP Oxygen theme.
 We would like to utilize Véronique’s energy and leadership to improve the global coherence of sustained oxygen observations, as part of our ongoing, gradual efforts to expand coordination and communication services onto all Biogeochemistry Essential Ocean Variables.

 From deoxygenation we move to ocean acidification with activities around reporting on the progress on developing OA indicators for SDG14.3, and news on the many recent developments in the Latin American Ocean Acidification Network (LAOCA).
 We also report on the formal kick off of the Surface Ocean CO2 Global Observing Network, which exists for at least 2 decades but this year marks the development of a structured and hopefully sustained network.
 These surface ocean observations provide a fundamental element for understanding of several processes including air-sea fluxes and ocean acidification.